CarragherLab/meld/README.md

 ## Potential problems

-If you're collapsing multi-indexed columns and aggregting data, you have to specify the column you wish to aggregate by with the collapsed name.
+If you're collapsing multi-indexed columns and aggregating data, you have to specify the column you wish to aggregate by with the collapsed name.
 For example:

 |    Image        |        Image            | ... |